 Best inventory features: draw

 Both Shopify and Lightspeed offer extensive inventory features which will help make managing your business simple.
-When we tested both providers, our research team found Lightspeed to be better suited to businesses that have a lot of fixed items that they sell, as opposed to items that vary by weight or complexity, such as flowers, materials, or pieces of art.
-Shopify POS faces similar issues, but we found it to be slightly more flexible than Lightspeed in this respect.
+When we tested both providers, our research team found Lightspeed to be better suited to businesses that have a lot of fixed items that they sell, as opposed to items that vary by weight or complexity, such as flowers, materials, or pieces of art, due to its advanced barcoded stock tracking system.
+However, this isn’t to say Shopify won’t be up to the task, as the provider also offers a useful barcoded-based tracking system.

-With that being said, here’s a quick rundown of what we found each platform’s capabilities were.
-Lightspeed in comparison to Shopify, will allow you to process and follow work orders, as well as give products unique serial numbers.
-You can also track inventory levels across multiple locations.
-Plus, you can directly import products from more than 3,000 preloaded catalogues.
+Lightspeed will also allow you to process and follow work orders, and give products unique serial numbers.
+Like with Shopify, you can also track inventory levels across multiple locations.
+Plus, you can directly import products from more than 3,000 preloaded catalogs.
 What we liked the most was that you can also consolidate a list of purchases, transfers, and orders into single orders and change prices in bulk — which makes a huge difference when you’re trying to keep up with the competition.

 Shopify POS’s inventory features let you search for items by their name or SKU title.
 Source: Shopify